Billionaire Profile

 SEC Insider Trading Charges

-Charged with insider trading by the SEC; settled in 2017 with a $4.9 million penalty without admitting wrongdoing.
+Charged with insider trading by the U.S. Securities and Exchange Commission; settled the case in 2017 without admitting or denying the allegations.